ggirelli/iFISH-probe-design/README.md

-# FISH-ProDe v0.0.1
+# FISH-ProDe v0.1.0

-**FISH Pro**be **De**sign (**FISH-ProDe**, pronounced "pro‧de", "brave" or "valiant" in *italian*) is a suite of tools for selection of complementary oligonucleotides to build FISH probes.
+**FISH Pro**be **De**sign (**FISH-ProDe**, pronounced "pro‧de", "brave" or "valiant" in *italian*) is a Python3 package suite of tools for selection of complementary oligonucleotides to build FISH probes.
 It also includes a web interface to simplify the selection and remove any need for programming skills.

 Read the [documentation](https://ggirelli.github.io/fish-prode/) for more details.